 What other factors contribute to becoming a millionaire?

 If you want to be rich, you can’t go out and buy a few houses and assume they will make you rich.
-You have to educate yourself, made a plan and have the right attitude.
-This article has some very cool data on how rich think differently than the poor.
+You have to educate yourself, made a plan, and have the right attitude.
 Here are some highlights from a survey that defines rich people as those with an annual income of $160,000 or more and a liquid net worth of $3.2 million or more, and poor people as those with an annual income of $35,000 or less and a liquid net worth of $5,000 or less.

 1. “Daily habits are critical to financial success in life.”